shinobukawano/hubspot-crm-importer/README.md

 # HubSpot CRM Importer

-HubSpot offers a functionality of importing CRM data from CSV file.
+HubSpot offers a functionality of importing CRM data from CSV files.
 You can import contacts, companies, and deals by using it.
-However, it has one big limitation -- you can not associate those objects.
-This is where `HubSpot CRM Importer` script shines.
-This script imports data from CSV files into your HubSpot portal with a beautiful relationship. :)
+However, it has one big limitation — you can not associate those objects when importing data.
+This is where HubSpot CRM Importer script shines.
+This script imports data from CSV files into your HubSpot portal with beautiful relationships. :)

 ## Requirements